 - Protect against any rent increases within a reasonable period, ideally a full year

 - Stipulate the terms for ending the agreement

 - Layout notice periods

-Before signing a lease, it is important to take time to familiarise yourself with a tenant's rights and responsibilities.
+Before signing a lease, it is important to take time to familiarise yourself with the tenant's

 When searching for private accommodation you should be vigilant for bogus landlords.